Research

 Synthetic bacterial consortia for efficient biocatalysis

 In the last decades, new tools and approaches of metabolic engineering, systems and synthetic biology allowed unprecedented progress in designing microbial hosts for the production of bulk and fine chemicals or biodegradation of anthropogenic pollutants.
 Many fundamental and technical problems have been solved but new questions have arisen during the attempts to tame the cells for directed bioprocesses.
-One of the most prominent recent disputes in microbial biotechnology is whether a plethora of desired functions can be reliably performed by a single engineered cell, let’s call it „an individualist“, or whether it is better to distribute the burden and tasks among the members of microbial community in which specialist strains work together in co-operation.
+One of the most prominent recent disputes in microbial biotechnology is whether a plethora of desired functions can be reliably performed by a single engineered cell, let’s call it „an individualist“, or whether it is better to distribute the burden and tasks among the members of the microbial community in which specialist strains work together in co-operation.

 Microbial individualists or “superbugs” have been prepared in laboratories since the emergence of genetic engineering tools in the 1970’s.
 Synthetic microbial consortia have drawn the attention of the researchers more recently.
 Natural microbial communities that take part in complicated biocatalytic tasks such as lignocellulose degradation, wastewater purification, or intestinal food digestion are being intensively studied and works demonstrating the potential of engineered consortia for synthesis of valuable products or decontamination of polluted sites already exist.
-Examples of direct functional comparison and competition of the two above mentioned paradigms are nonetheless scarce.
-We want to fill in this knowledge gap by comparing a single recombinant Pseudomonas putida individualist with a P. putida-based synthetic consortia used for a desirable biotechnological tasks.
+Examples of direct functional comparison and competition of the two above-mentioned paradigms are nonetheless scarce.
+We want to fill in this knowledge gap by comparing a single recombinant Pseudomonas putida individualist with a P. putida-based synthetic consortia used for desirable biotechnological tasks.

 You are running an old browser version.
 We recommend updating your browser to its latest version.